Spatial contributions to nuclear magnetic shieldings: Methods

 In \eqref{jexpression}, $\mathbf{D}$ is the density matrix in the atomic-orbital basis, $\partial \mathbf{D} /\partial \mathbf{B}$ are the magnetically perturbed density matrices, $\epsilon_{\alpha\beta\gamma}$ is the Levi--Civita symbol, $\tilde h\mathbf{(r)}$ denotes the magnetic interaction operator without the $|\mathbf{r}-\mathbf{R}_I|^{-3}$ denominator with

 and

 and $\mathbf{R}_I$ is the position of nucleus $I$.
 Finally, the nuclear magnetic shielding tensor of nucleus $I$, $\sigma_{\alpha\beta}^I$, can be calculated from \eqref{shielding, magmom} as

-It is important to note that all terms that contain the gauge origin $\mathbf{R}_O$ cancel in \eqref{jexpression}, making the MICD calculation as well as \eqref{Biot-Savart} independent of the gauge origin.
+It is important to note that all terms that contain the gauge origin $\mathbf{R}_O$ cancel in \eqref{jexpression}, making the CDT calculation as well as \eqref{Biot-Savart} independent of the gauge origin.
 Analogously, all terms in \eqref{jexpression} containing the nuclear position $\mathbf{R}_I$ also cancel, eliminating explicit references to the coordinates of the nucleus $I$ from the current density (the physical implicit dependence still remains).
+As a result, the integrated second-order magnetic properties have no reference to the gauge origin or the nuclear coordinates.

 The Biot--Savart expression in \eqref{Biot-Savart} has advantages over the corresponding second-derivative expression.
 Contributions to the tensor elements can be visually interpreted by plotting the positive and negative parts of the integrand separately, yielding information about shielding and deshielding contributions to the elements of the magnetic shielding tensor.
-For example, the $\sigma_{zz}^I$ contribution given by
+For example, in a system with a ring current, the $\sigma_{zz}^I$ contribution given by